 Works better!
 Add the sweet topping to the dough balls as soon as you shape them, not after they proof.
 Score gently and you will get a more classic concha look as it proofs and grows in size.

 Add more flavor to your conchas!
-Mix in some orange zest, anise seeds or fresh ground canela to the dough in the stand mixer.
+Mix in 3 tsps of orange zest, 1 tsp of anise seeds and 2 tbsps of fresh ground canela (cinnamon)to the dough in the stand mixer.

 Mix the colors and create your own unique looking conchas.